filipemerker/react-instagram-media/README.md

 # react-instagram-media
 ⚛️ An `<InstagramMedia />` component for React and React Native.

-The motivation for this project is the need to "embed" Instagram content as part of a React/React Native application.
+The motivation behind this project was the need to "embed" Instagram content as part of a React/React Native application.

-What this lib does is fetching the Instagram Web page, parse the post data from there and present it formatted ans ready to use.
+What this lib does?
+It fetches the Instagram Web page, parse the post data from there and present it.
+Formatted and ready to use.

-This project have no say on how to present the data.
-You know best how it should look in your project.
+This project have no say on how you present the data, though.
+You know best how it should look in your project and that's why we use render props.

 ## Usage